matter-labs/zksync-web-era-docs/rukovodstvo-razrabotchika/rukovodstvo-hello-world.md

 // eslint-disable-next-line
 const GREETER_CONTRACT_ABI = []; // TODO: insert the path to the Greeter contract ABI here
 ```

-Add imports above these constants.
-The header of the `<script>` tag will appear as the following:

 #### Установка `zksync-web3` <a href="#installing-zksync-web3" id="installing-zksync-web3"></a>